 Just looking at a local map, Hotel Zamora would seem to be at a disadvantage compared to many other St. Petersburg Beach hotels in the Tampa Bay area since it’s across the street from the sand and sea.
 Once you step inside, however, you realize this hotel is a major upgrade from most of its competitors on the strip.

 This hotel does face the water at least.
 It backs up to the intracoastal waterway between this barrier island and the peninsula, plus the roof deck bar offers the awesome view you see at the top of this post when the sun goes down.
 It’s a couple minutes’ stroll to get to the beach and the hotel has an arrangement with a place about 50 meters north where you can get a lounge chair and towel for the day.

-With somewhat of a Mediterranean vibe going in the original building design, this Kimpton is not as overtly contemporary as many others, but it just may be the best-designed hotel south of Opal Sands in Clearwater.
+With somewhat of a Mediterranean vibe going in the original building design, Hotel Zamora is not as overtly contemporary as many others, but it just may be the best-designed hotel south of Opal Sands in Clearwater.
 Cool but comfortable furniture fills the public areas and original artwork adorns the walls throughout.

 You enter a parking area on the ground floor when pulling in off the main beach road and then take an elevator up to the impressive lobby with sitting areas.
 Valet parking is available and there are even two plug-in stations if you’re arriving in a Tesla.
 The lobby has complimentary coffee or tea in the morning, infused cold water during the day, and a complimentary wine and canapes hour at 5:00.